Torreyson Library

 UCA is a member of the Council for International Educational Exchange and the Institute of International Education.
 Both of these organizations provide significant support and resources for institutions and for students wishing to study abroad.

-The Office of Minority Services provides multiple support services for current minority student (African American, Hispanic/Latino American, American Indian/Alaskan Native, and Asian/Pacific Islander American).
-Their mission is to promote student success through retention focused programs, mentoring, leadership development opportunities, and life skills enrichment.
-The Office of Minority Student Services is located in Bernard Hall, Suite 108.
+The Office of Diversity and Community provides multiple support services for current minority students (African American, Hispanic/Latino American, American Indian/Alaskan Native, and Asian/Pacific Islander American).
+The mission of Diversity and Community is to promote student success through retention focused programs, mentoring, leadership development opportunities, and life skills enrichment.
+The Office of Diversity and Community is located in Bernard Hall, Suite 207 and is available by phone at 501-450-3135 or online at http://uca.edu/diversitycommunity/.

 Student Center